enikfar/enikfar.github.io/index.md

 ---

 ### 👨‍💻 About Me
 I'm a Computer Science student at Columbia University with a deep interest in systems programming, low-level performance, and artificial intelligence.
-Originally from Afghanistan, I bring a global and adaptive mindset to problem solving.
-I’ve overcome challenges like ADHD and a learning disability by building efficient study and workflow habits.
-My goal is to be the best in everything I pursue.

 ---